David T. Curiel: Career

 Following his fellowships, Curiel became an assistant professor of medicine at the University of North Carolina at Chapel Hill (UNC).
 In this role, he began working on gene transfer techniques for the treatment of cystic fibrosis.
 In 1992, he began combining two different gene therapy approaches into a virus using Adenovirus.
 Healthy genes are transferred to defective cells on the outer coat of inactivated adenoviruses which in turn enter the cell nuclei where defective genes lie.
 His research efforts earned him the 1992 James W Woods Junior Faculty Award from UNC.
 Following this, Curiel was appointed Director of the University of Alabama at Birmingham's (UAB) Gene Therapy Program in 1993.
 While serving in this role, Curiel led a research team who were the first to develop a vaccine based on messenger RNA.
 Although they published proof of concept, he could not continue testing due to a lack of funding and public interest.
 Curiel also served as the principal investigator (PI) of a team researching how to develop unique methods of delivering genes to specific targets.
 His efforts in gene therapy earned him the funding to study a system to define tumor cell signatures.
-In January 2000, Curiel was appointed Director of the Division of Human Gene Therapy at UAB's Heersink School of Medicine.
+In January 2000, Curiel was appointed Director of the Division of Human Gene Therapy at University of Alabama at Birmingham School of Medicine.

 As Director of the Division of Human Gene Therapy, Curiel oversaw a consortium of scientists who modified an adenovirus that reproduces inside tumor cells in order to eradicate them called Delta-24-RGD.
 This was thought to be the first treatment for malignant glioma.
 While testing the Delta-24-RGD treatment with scientists at the MD Anderson Cancer Center, their research teams found that the treatment would completely eradicate brain tumors in mice, while leaving healthy brain tissue alone.
 He also founded VectorLogics, Inc. in order to develop products to treat ovarian cancer.
 In 2004, Curiel was a finalist for the Director position at the University of Arizona's Institute for Biomedical Science and Biotechnology.
-However, he chose to remain at UAB until 2011 when he became Director of Washington University in St. Louis' (WUSTL) Biologic Therapeutics Center.
+However, he chose to remain at UAB until 2011 when he became Director of the Washington University in St. Louis (WashU) Biologic Therapeutics Center.
 During his final years at UAB, Scientific American magazine deemed Curiel's 2003 co-authored paper on virotherapy as "one of 10 groundbreaking stories of the past 10 years."